xorbit/PiSurv/README.md

 ## Configuration

 The package configuration can be customized using the configuration file `/etc/pisurv.conf`.
 If this file does not exist on installation, the install script will create one containing default values.
-The configuration file contains settings such as the motion threshold, recording path, recording length and framerate, and options for the web viewer.
+The configuration file contains settings such as the motion threshold, recording path, recording length and frame rate, and options for the web viewer.
 The default configuration file contains comments that can help you to set this up.

 By default, the camera is monitored for motion continuously.
 To use the scheduling feature, you can add a `[Schedule]` section to the configuration file, and add keys with values that specify time spans to this section.
-The key names do not matteri and can be chosen to clarify the users intent.
+The key names do not matter and can be chosen to clarify the user's intent.
 The time spans are two time specifications that the `python-dateutil` package can parse and separated by a dash: `-`.

 For example, a configuration that records every day from noon till 1 PM, and on Tuesdays from 7:15 PM till 10 PM could look like this: